-- Provider-led organizations with a strong base of primary care that is accountable for quality and per capita costs
+- Provider-led organizations with a strong base of primary care that is accountable for the quality and per capita costs

 - Payments linked to improvement in quality and reduced costs

-- Reliable and increasingly sophisticated measurement of performance, to support improvement and provide confidence care is improved, and cost savings occur.
+- Reliable and increasingly sophisticated measurement of performance to support improvement and provide confidence care is improved, and cost savings occur.

 Issues of Concern

 To achieve these goals, the Affordable Care Act significantly changed the way healthcare is offered and how healthcare providers are reimbursed.
 While the primary purpose of the Affordable Care Act is to provide all Americans with access to affordable health insurance, various components will potentially have a significant impact on how physicians are compensated for providing care.
 The traditional fee-for-service system is slowly being replaced by a variety of managed care initiatives.
-The Affordable Care Act proposes to further reform of the health care service-delivery system through the establishment of Accountable Care Organization and the Bundled Care Payment Initiative through the Medicare program.
-The implementation of both the Affordable Care Organization and Bundled Care Payment Initiative seeks to incentivize and facilitate integrated, coordinated medical care.
-Affordable Care Organization initiatives try to achieve this through organizational structure reforms, while the bundled payment initiative looks to do so with payment reforms.
+The Affordable Care Act proposes further reform of the health care service-delivery system through the establishment of Accountable Care Organization and the Bundled Care Payment Initiative through the Medicare program.
+The implementation of both the Accountable Care Organization and Bundled Care Payment Initiative seeks to incentivize and facilitate integrated, coordinated medical care.
+Accountable Care Organization initiatives try to achieve this through organizational structure reforms, while the bundled payment initiative looks to do so with payment reforms.

 Bundled Payment Care Initiatives (BPCIs)

-BPCIs have become increasingly popular in various, selective fields of predictable surgeries (i.e. elective procedures) such as total joint replacements.
+BPCIs have become increasingly popular in various selective fields of predictable surgeries (i.e., elective procedures) such as total joint replacements.
 Furthermore, in future fields and evolving areas across subspecialties like orthopedic surgery, BPCI models are potentially being implemented and/or becoming experimental in diagnostic related groups such as hip fracture patients, elective cervical spine procedures (ACDFs), and isolated surgical extremity trauma.